 The decision to move a loved one into a nursing home or assisted living community can be one of the most difficult and stressful ones that a family can make.
 The most important factors when considering a facility are the security, safety, and well-being of the residents.
-It is your right and responsibility to ask the pertinent questions of those who you will be entrusting the care of your loved one.
+It is your right and responsibility to ask the pertinent questions of those to whom you will entrust the care of your loved one.

-It can be difficult to trust a nursing home with the care of your elderly loved one.
-To ensure that your loved one receives quality care in a comfortable and safe environment, ask administrators and nursing directors the following questions when considering a nursing home:
+It can be difficult to trust a nursing home to care for your elderly loved one.
+To ensure that your loved one receives quality care in a comfortable and safe environment, ask administrators and nursing home directors the following questions when considering a nursing home:

 What is the staff-to-resident ratio?
 Is the staff overworked?

 Staff members who frequently work overtime or double shifts will be less likely to provide quality care to residents.
-Similarly, if nurses are responsible for the care of too many residents due to a lack of staff, the quality of care suffers.
+Similarly, if nurses are responsible for caring for too many residents due to a lack of staff, the quality of care suffers.
 You can find facilities’ staff ratio ratings on the Medicare website.

 Is there a pattern of staff turnover?